tinybirdco/use-case-examples/add_column_materialized_view/README.md

       WHERE
         diff != 0 -- Quality tests expect that no rows are returned.
   ```
-- Submit a new Pull Request for the backfilling step.
+- Submit a new Pull Request for the backfilling step, check the temporal environment created to make sure everything is OK and merge it once all the PR checks are met.

 ## Step 3: Transition to the New Materialized View